Braid groups and quiver mutation: Abstract

 \section{Abstract}

-We describe presentations of braid groups of type $ADE$ and show how these presentations are compatible with mutation of quivers, building on work of Barot and Marsh for Coxeter groups.
+We describe presentations of braid groups of type $ADE$ and show how these presentations are compatible with mutation of quivers.
 In types $A$ and $D$ these presentations can be understood geometrically using triangulated surfaces.
 We then give a categorical interpretation of the presentations, with the new generators acting as spherical twists at simple modules on derived categories of Ginzburg dg-algebras of quivers with potential.